devspace-sh/devspace/README.md

 DevSpace.cli is an open-source command-line tool that provides everything you need to develop, deploy and debug applications with Docker and Kubernetes.

+> You can either use DevSpace.cli as standalone solution for your self-managed Kubernetes namespaces or in combination with DevSpace.cloud.

 </Details>

 <Details>
 <Summary><b>DevSpace.cloud</b> • management platform for Spaces</Summary>

 DevSpace.cloud is a developer platform for Kubernetes that lets you create and manage Spaces via DevSpace.cli or GUI.

+> The Spaces you create with DevSpace.cloud either run on DevSpace.host or on your own Kubernetes clusters after connecting them to the platform.

 </Details>

 <Details>
 <Summary><b>DevSpace.host</b> • hosting service for Spaces</Summary>

+DevSpace.host is a hosting service that lets you create Spaces instead of entire Kubernetes clusters.
+Because you only pay for the resources used for creating your containers, it is much cheaper than having to pay for an entire Kubernetes cluster, especially for small and medium size workloads.

+> DevSpace.host is runs on top of Google Cloud, AWS and Azure clusters and is optimized for reliability and scalability.

 </Details>